FAQs: Prospective Students

 You can make online corrections to your information via the link on your CSS Profile dashboard.

 IDOC is the College Board’s document management system.
 Tax returns and other documents can be uploaded electronically or mailed to IDOC.
-Students completing the CSS Profile will be sent an e-mail with instructions on submitting information.
-Additional information is available on their website:
+Students completing the CSS Profile may be sent an e-mail with instructions on how to submit information.

 Outside scholarships can be applied to replace, dollar for dollar, the Student Contribution (SC) and Work-Expectation components of the financial aid award.
 If the total amount of outside scholarship funds exceeds the SC and Work-Expectation, it will then begin reducing the Columbia grant.
 Outside scholarships will NOT reduce the Parent Contribution.